armoar334/linecomp/README.md

  - Switch all if/else ladders to case statements for speed
  - Add all remaining emacs bindings
  - start vi mode implementation
+ - Config for keybinds instead of hardcoding

+Issues / Suggestions more than welcome! (im practically begging actually)